Easy southern cheesy sausage breakfast quiche is a delicious recipe with tons of flavors and a buttery, flaky crust.

 - Brush melted butter on the pie crust and bake for 20 minutes.

 - Cook the sausage and drain the grease (or use precooked sausage).

 - In a mixing bowl, mix cooked sausage with flour.

 - Sprinkle the cheese into the pie crust.

 - Add the sausage on top of the cheese.

 - Mix the eggs and milk and pour over the sausage.

 - Return to oven for 35 to 45 minutes.
-(Until knife comes out clean).
+(Bake until a knife comes out clean).